-The following table lists the business rules that apply to the Planning message.
+The following table lists the business rules that apply to the Planning e-Document.

-Identifier Business Rule PL001 Planning messages cannot be cancelled.
-Updates are sent as a new message that overwrites previous data based upon the combination of planning identifier, product, location, and time period.
-PL002 For a single planning line item the units of measure for Quantity must be the same.
-PL003 The quantities and related information for a time period are valid until updated by a future Planning message.
+Identifier Business Rule PL001 Planning e-Documents cannot be cancelled.
+Updates are sent as a new e-Document that overwrites previous data based upon the combination of Planning identifier, product, location, and time period.
+PL002 For a single Planning line item the units of measure for Quantity must be the same.
+PL003 The quantities and related information for a time period are valid until updated by a future Planning e-Document.
 PL004 The location for which the plan applies is specified at the line item level.